 A giant, glittering ball of fire and ice;

-They will whizz through the broken, grey roads, stomachs empty of food;
+They will whiz through the broken, gray roads, stomachs empty of food;

 As jagged silver cans rip into each big toe.